 Albuquerque Window Replacement

 Buying Windows in Albuquerque, New Mexico

 If the windows in your home are no longer performing well, it may be time to consider installing new windows.
 Windows that are difficult to open or close, are allowing air to leak into your home, or have moisture collecting between window panes are likely beyond repair and need to be replaced entirely.
 You may have even noticed that your monthly heating and cooling bills have been slowly increasing over time.

-A complete replacement of the windows in your home is a big investment.
+A complete replacement of old windows in your home is a big investment.
 A single window can cost between $450 and $1000 each along with an added cost of professional installation.
 Before moving forward with a home improvement project of this caliber, it is important to be sure you have chosen the right windows for your home and the climate where you live.

 In order to make a well informed purchase, you must understand the weather in Albuquerque and how that should play a role in the windows you decide to buy.
 The climate where you live is unique, and the windows you buy should be equally as unique if they are going to maintain and even improve the energy efficiency of your home.
 In addition to the weather, it is important to take into consideration any permit or building code requirements put in place by the government in Albuquerque.
 This window guide will provide you the information you need to find the windows most suited for your home in Albuquerque.

 Buying Windows Based on the Weather in Albuquerque

 Albuquerque in located in the North-Central Climate zone as indicated by ENERGY STAR® window replacement guidelines.
 This area of the country experiences a mild winter and very dry and hot summers, with an average high of 90 degrees during July and an average low of 26 during the month of January.
 Your city only receives an average of 9.39 inches of rainfall each year and 10 inches of snow, significantly below the national average on both accounts.